FCDM: A Physics-Guided Bidirectional Frequency Aware Convolution and Diffusion-Based Model for Sinogram Inpainting: Evaluation

 \subsection{Accuracy Comparisons with Baselines}

-This section evaluates \modelname's performance by comparing it against all nine baselines on three datasets.
-For each comparison, we focus on evaluating the SSIM and PSNR metrics specifically within the masked regions, rather than across the entire image.
-This approach allows us to precisely measure the model's ability to reconstruct the most challenging portions of the sinogram, where data is missing or corrupted.
+This section evaluates~\modelname's performance by comparing it against 10 baselines on two real-world datasets.
+We focus on evaluating the SSIM and PSNR of the sinograms and also images reconstructed by FBP \cite{ramachandran1971three}.